paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-08-19-clone_towns.md

 ## Consolidation

 My impressions of Walsall are undoubtedly skewed having grown up there, but the scale of its dereliction was exacerbated as I travelled north.
-Preston shares a similar history of deindustrialisation and is undoubtedly subject to the same pressures yet with fewer empty shops, its centre appeared more resilient.
+Preston shares a similar history of deindustrialisation and is undoubtedly subject to the same pressures, yet with fewer empty shops its centre appeared more resilient.
 The Victorian Outdoor Market and Market Hall have recently been redeveloped while its beautiful Brutalist bus station -- [enjoying a reprieve from demolition][12] -- will soon be joined to a youth centre.

 In Manchester, even more new offices, squares and shopping precincts have arisen since I was there three years ago.
 The pace of its regeneration is quite remarkable.
 Be it rebuilding after the [1996 bombing][13], improvements in the run-up to the 2002 Commonwealth Games, or now adapting itself to account for exiles from London, the city always has a good reason to keep moving forward.